Is your firm or organization interested in hosting an Ignite participant for a paid summer internship?

 The internship component of Ignite is an opportunity for students to explore a variety of ways to practice so that when they graduate, they have a broad understanding of the landscape architecture discipline and the impact they want to have in their careers.
 To address this goal, LAF is working to compile many different internship opportunities to provide distinctive experiences and suit different interests.

-If you are selected as an internship provider but not matched with a student, your application will be kept on file with the option to renew for the following year without the need to re-submit a full application.
+If you are approved as an internship provider but not selected by a student, your application will be kept on file with the option to renew for future years without the need to re-submit a full application.
+However, a new Summer Internship Details form must be submitted each year to ensure that the details provided to students are up-to-date.